9thChasingWindGirl/Ryzenintosh_B550M-5900X-6900XT-AX200/README_EN.md

 **！：** Recommended for initial use “configvp.plist”（**rename “configvp.plist” to “config.plist”**）

 ### Platforminfo
-Change the product model name you need and generate serianumber.
+Change the product model name you need and generate seria number.

 ## Usage
 1. Sleep is not turned on；